MolSSI/covid/content/structures.md

 4. Structure Star Rating
 5. Model Star Ratings

 Because of the sorting, structures may appear in multiple groups under the first three categories, but they will all link out to the same locations.

+Many structural annotations and reviews come from the [Coronavirus Structural Task Force](https://insidecorona.net/).